RawadAbdallah/Tabkhetna/README.md

    ```

-Now, you should be able to run Express locally and explore its features.
+Now, you are good to go and be able to run the Express app locally.